davidmintz/court-interpreters-office/docs/faq.md

 [acl configuration file](https://github.com/davidmintz/court-interpreters-office/blob/master/module/Admin/config/acl.php) and the [ACL class](https://github.com/davidmintz/court-interpreters-office/blob/master/module/Admin/src/Service/Acl.php) that consumes this configuration.

-### Which tool or development environment used to create this application?
+### Which tool or development environment was used to create this application?

 Ha!
 I've had my share of relationships and breakups with IDEs.
 Right now I am pretty happy, and more or less monogamous, with VS Code.

-### How to you push changes to the production server?
+### How do you push changes to the production server?

 I don't exactly push to production servers.
 I push commits to the github repository, then SSH onto the production servers and run <span class="text-monospace">git pull</span>.
 (With only two machines it isn't too onerous, but some using kind of